FormidableLabs/renature/docs/content/getting-started/controlling-animation-states.md

 ### Running Animations Infinitely

 Sometimes you want your animations to run infinitely, without stopping.
-You can do this with `renature` by applying `infinite` to your animation configuration.
+You can do this with `renature` by applying `repeat: Infinity` to your animation configuration.
 Of course, you can still use `controller.stop` to end the animation whenever you want to.

 ```js live=true
 import React from 'react';